Wireless customers in Western Canada can soon access services from Fizz: Péladeau

 Vidéotron’s flanker brand Fizz will debut outside of Québec for the first time in the “coming weeks.”

-Québecor CEO Pierre Karl Péladeau said the service will go live in Western Canada, with a “big launch in Vancouver, Edmonton and Calgary.”
+Québecor CEO Pierre Karl Péladeau said the service will go live in Western Canada, with a “beta launch in Vancouver, Edmonton and Calgary.”

 Péladeau shared the details during his speech at the Canadian Club Toronto on Tuesday, promising “deeply discounted plans” for new customers.
 “This will be a great opportunity for the people of British Columbia and Alberta to experience Fizz for the first time.”